rybalkinsd/atom/lecture10/presentation/PITCHME.md

 #HSLIDE
 ## What about Memory Model in Java
 Java Provide low-level powerful **Memory Model**, that allows threads freely communicate via shared mutable state.
-With JMM one can create highly-concurrent performant system.
+With JMM one can create highly-concurrent high-performance system.
 The power is gained at cost of complexity. **JMM** sacrifices some basic guaranties: **guaranties** that are obvious in single-threaded environment **does not work** in multi-threaded environment.

 #HSLIDE